 VCTC shall act in a prudent manner in accordance with its adopted investment policy when investing its funds to maximize investment earnings while keeping safety as the foremost objective.
 An investment report is included with the Commission's monthly budget item.
-The investment policy is reviewed once a year.
+The investment policy is reviewed and readopted by the Commission once a year.
+The Commission is in compliance with this policy.